Forestry

 The LLCOA operates a tree farm on about 600 of our 660 acres.
 This allows us to keep this acreage in a more-or-less wild state while lowering our property tax liability dramatically, compared to what we would be paying if it were assessed as residential or commercial property.
-We have to show “active devotion to agriculture.”
-This means we can’t just leave the woods alone to grow, but must do things a farmer would do, including harvesting and weeding.
-Our “Woodland Management Plan,” which you can download just below, explains all this in detail.
-It was prepared by our new foresters, Andy Bennett and his team at Ridge and Valley Forest Management.
+To maintain this status, we must manage the woods according to our “Forest Stewardship Plan.”
+This plan was prepared for us by Ridge and Valley Forest Management and approved by both New Jersey and Federal authorities.
+You can download the plan just below, and it explains all this in detail.
+Andy Bennett and his team at Ridge and Valley have done a remarkable job in preparing this plan, which will guide us from 2023 onward.

-LLCOA Woodland Management Plan, App.
-A
+LLCOA Forest Stewardship Plan, App.
+A (Forest Inventory)

-LLCOA Woodland Management Plan, App.
-B and C
+LLCOA Forest Stewardship Plan, App.
+B (Maps)

-There’s often a lot going on in Forestry, and to help keep anyone who is interested up to date, you can download the current LLCOA Newsletter Forestry Report here: 2022 Forestry Report
+There’s often a lot going on in Forestry, and to help keep anyone who is interested up to date, you can download the current LLCOA Newsletter Forestry Report here: 2023 Forestry Report

 NJ_Woodland_Stewardship&ManagementActs

+Our new “Forest Stewardship Plan,” allows us more flexibility in our activities.
+For example, as long as we are working to improve the sustainability of the forest, we need not show income, although we may, if we choose to do a timber harvest.
+The Forestry Committee will work with Ridge & Valley to be sure the new Plan is consistent with the LLCOA’s needs and resources.
 The Forestry Committee, which currently consists of Dick Leigh (Chair), Paul French, Jeff Galloway, Feliks Kiselyuk, Ken Rosenfeld, and Dave Zavracky, is open to anyone who would like to join.
 Contact Dick at rwleigh@earthlink.net.

 Finally, the Woodland Management Plan (above) has replaced the previous plan” which guided us for over twenty years.
 That plan was prepared by our previous forester, Duke Grimes, who has retired.
 If you are curious, you can download this previous plan here: